fleetdm/fleet/articles/exe-install-scripts.md

             Select-Object -expand UserName
     $settings = New-ScheduledTaskSettingsSet -AllowStartIfOnBatteries

-    # Create task object with properties defined above
+    # Create a task object with the properties defined above
     $task = New-ScheduledTask -Action $action -Trigger $trigger ` -Settings $settings

     # Register the task
     Register-ScheduledTask "$taskName" -InputObject $task -User "$userName"

-    # keep track of start time, to cancel if taking too long to start
+    # keep track of the start time to cancel if taking too long to start
     $startDate = Get-Date

     # Start the task now that it is ready